 Although I have been unable to unearth a budget for the movie, its total U.S. receipts were $10 million, and I seem to recall reading later that year that Wolfen cost over $20 million.
 Its director, Michael Wadleigh, known primarily for Woodstock (and for a pair of Woodstock-related documentaries on Joplin and Hendrix) was reportedly removed from the project after it went over-budget and he delivered a 4-and a half hour rough cut.
 That of course means little.
 Many filmmakers work from a lengthy first edit, paring their movies down to acceptable length between the end of filming and release into the theatres.
 Hence all those stories, now (alas) accepted as fact, of Stroheim screening a 9-hour version of Greed to MGM executives.
-Whatever his excesses, Stroheim would certainly never have expected to release a film of that length.
-The tragedy is that he was never allowed to shape the material he had in hand to something acceptable that also reflected his vision.
-(That four editors are listed is a tip-off that something unusual went on behind the scenes.)
-What Wadleigh might or might not have added to, or subtracted from, Wolfen is something we’ll never know.
-The trailer for the movie, available on the DVD, contains longer shots and some dialogue—such as Albert Finney’s police detective suggesting to Diane Venora’s terrorism expert, “You were being lured, we were being separated” by something in an crumbling South Bronx church*—but whether entire sequences, or the narrative arc, would have evolved differently is anyone’s guess.
+Whatever his excesses, Stroheim would certainly not have expected to release a film of that length; the tragedy is that he was never allowed to shape the material he had in hand to something acceptable that also reflected his vision.
+(That four editors are listed for Wolfen is a tip-off that something unusual went on behind the scenes.)
+What Wadleigh might or might not have added to, or subtracted from, his picture, is something we’ll never know.
+The trailer for Wolfen, available on the DVD, contains longer shots and some dialogue — such as Albert Finney’s police detective suggesting to Diane Venora’s terrorism expert, “You were being lured, we were being separated” by something in a crumbling South Bronx church* — but whether entire sequences, or the narrative arc, would have evolved differently is anyone’s guess.

 Wolfen achieves its enveloping tension in a leisurely fashion, its opening sequence teasing out an increasing sense of dread.
-The movie’s first shots, of the lead-up to an abandoned South Bronx building being imploded, the cuts timed to the off-screen voice of the demolitions expert’s count-down, fix the milieu, one we saw often in those years: Of a New York degraded—bordered by hideous poverty, dangerous, frightening.
+The movie’s first shots, of the lead-up to an abandoned South Bronx building being imploded, the cuts timed to the off-screen voice of the demolitions expert’s count-down, fix the milieu, one we saw often in those years: Of a New York degraded — bordered by hideous poverty, dangerous — frightening.
 A lunar landscape where only the brave or the desperate go out in the daylight, let alone in darkness.
-It’s the geography of misery which later in 1981 would be immortalized by Daniel Petrie in the gritty, disturbing Fort Apache—The Bronx.
-The violent (if inexplicable) deaths of a wealthy developer, his wife and their chauffeur/bodyguard come with shocking rapidity, but only after we sense they are being stalked by an unseen force, one whose contours will remain mysterious for some time to come.
+It’s the geography of misery which later in 1981 would be immortalized by Daniel Petrie in the gritty, disturbing Fort Apache — The Bronx.
+The violent, inexplicable deaths of a wealthy developer, his wife and their chauffeur/bodyguard come with shocking rapidity, but only after we sense they are being stalked by an unseen force, one whose contours will remain mysterious for some time to come.
 It is here too that Wadleigh and the movie’s extraordinary cinematographer Gerry Fisher first weave their compelling spell, aided by the then-recent Steadicam and an in-camera effect similar to thermography we will come to realize are the wolfen’s point-of-view.
 Finally, Lon Bender’s sound design, dropping ambient noise away and heightening the sounds of the creatures’ prey, especially their heartbeats, places us securely in a world beyond the normative.
 We are in the hands of people who understand not only that distinctive immersion into the preternatural requires for its fullest weight every device in the modern filmmaker’s tool-kit, but that to achieve a total effect its usage must be sparing.

 The fulsome wide-screen look Wadleigh and his gifted collaborators designed for Wolfen almost make one weep for the loss to American movies of his nearly unerring eye.
 While the city is seen largely in autumnal cloudiness (except at night, of course, wherein the terrors reside) the images have a sharpness and clarity that throb and sing.
 That the song is a dirge in no way lessens one’s admiration.

-Albert Finney, who returned after a lengthy absence to the movie fold that year with no fewer than three films, portrays Captain Dewey Wilson with little hint, until the third act, of the emotional problems that have temporarily side-lined the detective’s career.
-Some of his fragile psychology may have been lost when Wadleigh was taken off the movie, but what we sense is that Wilson is not a man too easily spooked, which makes his eventual fragmentation all the more effecting.
-Despite his somewhat sloppy, live-in appearance, Wilson is exceptionally intelligent, and it suits the casting; Finney, like Peter O’Toole, is at his best and most believable as men with bright interior lives.
+Albert Finney, who returned to the movie fold that year after a lengthy absence with no fewer than three films, portrays Captain Dewey Wilson with little hint, until the third act, of the emotional problems that have temporarily side-lined the detective’s career.
+Some of the character’s fragile psychology may have been lost when Wadleigh was taken off the movie, but what we sense is that Wilson is not a man too easily spooked, which makes his eventual fragmentation all the more effecting.
+Despite his somewhat sloppy, lived-in appearance, Wilson is exceptionally intelligent, and it suits the casting; Finney (like Peter O’Toole) is at his best and most believable playing men with bright interior lives.
 Wadleigh and his co-scenarists give Wilson an easy, bantering aspect that is best represented in his early scenes with Venora: